coolOrangeLabs/powerjobs-extensions/AutoCAD Electrical/ReadMe.md

 Now you are good to go.
 Either directly use the new job and publish your DWFx/PDFs or you can change the provided sample job to your likings before using the job.

 ### Upgrade the application to support new Major version powerJobs
-The custom application provided here will work with powerJob's version 22 and all its updates.
+The custom application provided here will work with powerJob's <b><i>updates</i></b> versions which are equal and greater than 22.0.20.
 For newer version of powerJobs you will need to build and compile this solution.
 Follow the steps below to upgrade the custom application to support newer powerJobs version.
 Furhter information on how to create custom application for powerJobs can be found [on the powerJobs wiki](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/jobprocessor/applications.html#custom-applications).

 #### Compile the solution